How manufacturing documentary scenes can lead you to a deeper truth.

 A guide to making your first feature film: from start to finish.

-Why not every film you make has to come out to be a success.
+Why every film you make doesn't need to be an award winner.

 How to make a last-minute film about persecuted Jamaican youth living in a storm drain